HWal/RPi_HAN_Receive_Web_Relay_Output/Python_Graph/README.md

 Plot recorded data on the laptop screen:
 ----------------------------------------
 * Open VNC viewer on the laptop.
-* Go to folder Python_Graph and start main_prog.py.
+* Go to folder Python_Graph and start one of the two main_*.py programs.
-* On the entry window, check that the path shown is the folder where logs are stored.
+* In the entry window, check that the path shown is the folder where logs are stored.
 * Enter your choices, and click Ok.
-* The graph(s) should now show in the VNC viewer window.
+* The graph(s) should show in the VNC viewer window.